ITensor/website/docs/recipes/index_sites.md

 this for you, there could be a lot of reasons why you would want to do it yourself.
 Below is a simple pattern you can use to create a set of site Indices and save them in a vector.

-    const int N = 100; //number of sites const int d = 2; //dimension of local Hilbert space of each site vector<Index> site(N+1); //convenient for these to be 1-indexed for(int j = 1; j <= N; ++j)
+    int N = 100; //number of sites int d = 2; //dimension of local Hilbert space of each site vector<Index> site(N+1); //convenient for these to be 1-indexed for(int j = 1; j <= N; ++j)
         {